 Chris: England: 65.
 Elderly gentleman: Works in Education.
 Lives in Asia.
 Knows Kerala and India well.
 Online Education company, based in London.
 Traveled to 90+ countries.
 Travels a lot on business.
 Originally from London.

 Svia and Miranda: Danish girls.
 20 years old.
-They have been travelling since Mar 2018!
+They have been travelling since Mar 2018 (our Machu Picchu trek was in June 2018)!
 Nicaragua, Honduras, Belize and Mexico.
 Taking a break from studies.
 Svia is studying Political Science.
 Miranda is studying Speech-Writing.
 Both met at boarding school 5 years back.
 Svia’s Mom is an Neurologist.
 Miranda’s Mom is Language teacher (German).